-- → identified hazards, along with how they will be managed - → reports of any accidents and incidents - → how employees will or have been trained or supervised - → preparation for emergencies, including first aid and rescue plans - → how employees can be involved in safety procedures.
+- identify hazards, along with how they will be managed - report any accidents and incidents - in the preparation planning for emergencies, including first aid and rescue plans - stay up to date on safety procedures.

 The SSSP is updated as tasks change because the hazards change with each task.
 It is normally referred to at the beginning of each day in 'toolbox' meetings.
-Toolbox meetings are where objectives for the day are discussed, the status of any hazards updated, issues raised and resolved, and tasks allocated.
+Toolbox meetings are where objectives for the day are discussed, the status of any hazards is updated, issues are raised or resolved, and tasks allocated.